Admissions to Cromwell

 - Year 7 – age 11

-For admission into Year 7 each September, the LA, on behalf of the Governing Body, will offer places to 210 children.
-This is the Published Admission Number (PAN) for that year group.
-In the event that more than 210 applications are received, the over subscription criteria will be applied to determine priority for places.
+For admissions each September, the LA, on behalf of The Active Learning Trust, will offer places to 30 children into Reception and 240 children into Year 7.
+This is the Published Admission Number (PAN) for those year groups.
+In the event that more than 30 or 240 applications are received, the over subscription criteria will be applied to determine priority for places.

 All preferences are treated equally.
 Children who have a statement of special educational needs, or Education, Health and Care Plan, that does not name the school will be referred to the Statutory Assessment and Resources (STAR) Team to determine an appropriate place.

-- Sibling means any child of compulsory school age living in the same family unit.
+Sibling - means any child of compulsory school age living in the same family unit - Age (4-16).

 Right to Appeal